jjtolton/scryer-prolog-python/examples/docker/README.md

-# Docker Example: Scryer-Python Complete Setup
+# Docker Example: ScryPy Complete Setup

-This example demonstrates a complete end-to-end setup of scrypy in Docker, from scratch.
+This example demonstrates a complete end-to-end setup of ScryPy in Docker, from scratch.

 ## What This Demonstrates

-- Installing Scryer Prolog
+- Installing Scryer Prolog (with RTLD_GLOBAL support from jjtolton/scryer-prolog fork)
 - Installing Python with `uv`
 - Creating a virtual environment
 - Installing Python packages (`requests`)
-- Using `scrypy` to call Python from Prolog
+- Using ScryPy to call Python from Prolog
 - Making HTTP requests from Python via Prolog

 ## Quick Start